(Effective Fall 2016)

 - More Information about Building Construction Technology

 This major prepares students with job-entry competencies in the construction industry.
 Students learn the principles and technologies of residential and light commercial construction.
 The curriculum emphasizes layout, construction materials, construction methods, cost estimation, project management and construction safety.
 Courses in English, mathematics, science, computer applications, and a social science or humanities elective are included to enhance a student's career opportunities.
 Students learn the technical and managerial skills necessary for advancement in the industry.
-This major may serve as a basis for continued education leading to a bachelor's degree in building construction management and/or vocational education.
+This major may serve as a basis for continued education leading to a bachelor's degree in Residential Construction Technology and Management (BRM) or Building Science and Sustainable Design (BST) and/or vocational education.

 Positions leading to supervisor, contractor, construction technician, or construction superintendent.
 These positions require, in addition to this degree, suitable job experience.

 Two years of algebra, one year of science.
 One year of geometry is desirable.

 Special Equipment Needs

 See the Tool List for the Building Construction Technology major on the web page.

 All students entering the major will be tested for English, math, and reading deficiencies.
 Students are expected to remediate any deficiencies during the first semester as explained in the College Catalog (see www.pct.edu/catalog/PlacementTesting).